devpablocristo/wd-dotnet-challenge/README.md

 # Welcome to the WeDevelop .NET challenge 🚀

+## Requirements

+1. Clone the project.
-* Use the existing project to complete requirements
+2. Use the existing project to complete the tasks.

 ## Happy Coding!